UK border control

 Registering with the UK police

 After arriving, students from some countries are required to register with the police within seven days of arrival.
 If you need to register, this should be written on your visa or Biometric Residence Permit as ‘Police Registration’ or ‘Pol Registration’.
 In some cases it may only written on the decision letter you received from the Home Office when the supporting documents from your visa application were returned to you, so please do check this as well.

 We arrange group police registration sessions for new students.
-To book a place on a session email email@example.com with your name and student number.
+For more information and to book a place on a session visit our Police Registration page.

 Visit the Sussex Police website for all information on police registration.